ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 *Note that credentials utilized within one or more BPIs may be self-issued.
 The acceptance of self-issued credentials is up to the BPI participants that need to rely on the claim(s) within a self-issued credential.*

+[[D13]](#d13) Testability: The [W3C Verified Credentials Data Model 1.1](https://www.w3.org/TR/vc-data-model/) is used as Legal Entity credentials because they can be cryptogrpahically signed, verified, and revoked.

 #### **[R43]**
 The unique identifier of the (Legal) Entity MUST be the subject of the credential.

+[[R43]](#r43) Testability: The issuer of a verifiable credential is a DID or some form of URI that uniquely identifies issuers.
+Given is an [example](#legal-entity-verifiable-credential) of a Legal Entity Certificate based on the Global Leader Identifier Foundation (GLEIF).

 #### **[R44]**
 The unique identifier of the issuer of the (Legal) Entity credential utilized in one or more BPIs MUST have a credential linking the unique identifier of the issuer to an (Legal) Entity accepted by the participants within aforementioned BPIs.

+[[R44]](#r44) Testability: The unique identifier of the issue resolves to a resource that contains a URI that points to the legal entity credential of the issuer.
+An example of this is a DID resolving to a DID document which contains a URI that links to the legal entity credential of the issuer.

 #### **[D14]**
 A credential utilized within one or more BPIs SHOULD follow the W3C Verifiable Credential Standard [[W3C VC](#w3c-vc)].

+[[D14]](#d14) Testability: The credential utilizes the [W3C Verified Credentials Data Model 1.1](https://www.w3.org/TR/vc-data-model/).

 #### **[R45]**
 A credential utilized within one or more BPIs MUST itself have a unique and resolvable identifier.

 *Note, that the unique and resolvable identifier of a credential does not have to be associated with any cryptographic keys.*

+[[R45]](#r45) Testability: The credential which uses the [W3C Verified Credentials Data Model 1.1](https://www.w3.org/TR/vc-data-model/) has an ID data attribute which takes the form of a DID or another resolveable URI.
+Given is an [example](#verifiable-credential-resolvable-identifier).

 #### **[R46]**
 If present, the status of a credential utilized within one or more BPIs MUST be discoverable by a party verifying the credential, the credential verifier.

 *In the context of this document, a credential verifier is defined per the W3C Verifiable Credential Standard [[W3C VC]](#w3c-vc).*

+[[R46]](#r46) Testability: A URI link of the credential status is embedded in the verifiable credential.
+Given is an [example](#verifiable-credential-status-identifier).

 #### **[D15]**
 A credential utilized within one or more BPIs SHOULD be discoverable by a participant in said BPI(s).